skarem710/DA_CLASS2024/README.md

 # DA_CLASS2024
-practice for the class of Data Analytics
+Practice for the class of Data Analytics